 - Medicines, such as diuretics (water pills), blood pressure medicines, or antibiotics

 - Dehydration from diarrhea, vomiting, or heavy sweating

 - Medical conditions, such as Cushing syndrome or kidney problems

 What are the signs and symptoms of hypokalemia?

-- Fast or irregular heartbeats.
+- Fast or irregular heartbeats

-- Frequent urination or passing of large amounts of urine.
+- Frequent urination or urinating large amounts

 How is hypokalemia diagnosed?